JasonZhangzy1757/Applied-Data-Science-Final-Project/README.md

 #### Part 3 -

 Further Steps could be seen in `Final_Report` file.
-All contributions to the project are recorded as well.
+All contributions to the project are recorded in the report as well.